Image: Daniel Cabrera Who is Dani Cabs? 2013.

 Christian Thompson: Ritual Intimacy

-This resource has been created for use by teachers and secondary students to engage with artworks and themes in the Christian Thompson: Ritual Intimacy exhibition at Griffith University Art Gallery.
+This resource has been created for use by teachers and secondary students to engage with artworks and themes in the Christian Thompson: Ritual Intimacy exhibition at Griffith University Art Museum.
 This resource can be utilised by school groups visiting the exhibition or to assist with learning experiences in the classroom.

 Teachers can use the questions featured in this resource to prompt individual responses from students or as a starting point for wider discussion.